-You should check for leaks at the connections on the LP gas system soon after purchase and initial filling of LP tanks, and continued periodic checks of the system are recommended.
+You should check for leaks at the connections on the LP gas system soon after purchase and initial filling of LP tanks.
+Continued periodic checks of the system are recommended.
 Your vehicle was manufactured to provide you with full access to all gas line connections.
 Leaks can be found with a soapy water solution, which does not contain ammonia or chlorine, applied to the outside of the gas piping connections: the soap will bubble at the leak.
 DO NOT USE FLAME OR LIGHTED MATCHES TO TEST FOR LEAKS.
-Usually tightening of connections will close leaks.
+Tightening connections will usually stop leaks.
 If not, ask an authorized dealer's service department to make the necessary tests and repairs.